CryptGodSon/Bitcoin-Ticker-Extension/README.md

 # Bitcoin-Ticker-Extension
+### Overview
 Bitcoin Ticker Extension grab it and see what's the price of Bitcoin in USD.
-Working in Chrome and Firefox
-## Bitcoin Price Chrome Extension

-### Overview
-This Chrome extension provides a simple way to track the current price of Bitcoin directly from your browser.
+Working in Chrome and Firefox This Chrome extension provides a simple way to track the current price of Bitcoin directly from your browser.
 The extension fetches real-time data from the CoinGecko API and displays the information in a popup.

 ### Installation